Patwan/Nodejs-restful-api/readme.md

 # Nodejs RESTFUL API
-A simple project illustrating creation of a RESTFUL API using Nodejs and Express JavaScript framework.
+A project illustrating creation of a MVC RESTFUL API using Nodejs and Express JavaScript framework.
-The application has CRUD functionality on existing resources.
-Users can also  It also has token-based authentication using JWT library.
+The application has CRUD functionality on existing resources.It also has token-based authentication using JWT library where some routes are protected.
+Users can also upload binary files to the application.

- has authentication functionality whereby a user can register and login and perform CRUD funcionality on existing users.
-Data from the backend is exposed via a RESTFUL API.

 # Technologies used
 * Express Backend JavaScript framework <br/>